MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

 # Tutorial: Migrate WebLogic Server to Azure with Elastic on Azure as the logging solution

-This tutorial walks you through deploying WebLogic Server (WLS) on Azure Virtual Machines (VMs) and integrating with Elastic Cloud (Elasticsearch).
-The steps show how to configure Elastic Custom Logs to capture log data from WLS.
+In this tutorial, you deploy WebLogic Server (WLS) on Azure Virtual Machines (VMs) and integrate with Elastic Cloud (Elasticsearch).
+You also configure Elastic Custom Logs to capture log data from WLS.
 Finally, you use Kibana to search and analyze WLS logs.
 While each component is documented individually, this tutorial demonstrates how they integrate seamlessly to provide a robust log management solution for WLS on Azure.

 :::image type="content" border="false" source="media/migrate-weblogic-with-elk/weblogic-elk.svg" alt-text="Diagram showing the relationship between WLS, App Gateway, and ELK.":::